manyasaraswat14/sheSecure/README.md

-# Path Finder - Interactive Route Planning Web Application
+# SheSecure - Safest Route Mapping Web Application

 ## Overview

-Path Finder is a web application that allows users to:
+SheSecure is a web application that allows users to:
 - Share their current location
 - View an interactive map
 - Enter a destination